schw1804/perldotcom/content/article/the-perl-admbassador-curtis-poe.md

 #### What inspired you to start the project "Cor"?
 When are you planning to release it?

-First, for those who are not familiar with Cor, you can read about it at https://github.com/Ovid/Cor/wiki.
+First, for those who are not familiar with Cor, you can read about it [on its wiki](https://github.com/Ovid/Cor/wiki).
 In short, Cor is a plan to add modern OO to the Perl core.
 But the motto is "'Good enough' is not good enough."
 We have to stop settling for what we can have and start dreaming about what we want.
 For a trivial example, here's a naïve LRU cache implementation in Cor:

 ```perl
 class Cache::LRU {